-As a member of Ronnie Hawkins backing band The Hawks, Robbie Robertson cut his musical chops playing places along Yonge Street such as Le Coq d’Or and Friar’s Tavern; these fabled bars exist today only as heritage plaques.
-Robertson and his Hawks’ mates later became The Band, releasing the seminal debut Music From Big Pink in 1968.
-As leader of this roots-rock group, Robertson wrote many storied songs such as “The Weight,” “The Night they Drove Old Dixie Down,” and “Up on Cripple Creek.”
+As a member of Ronnie Hawkins‘ backing band, The Hawks, Robbie Robertson cut his musical chops performing at places along Toronto’s Yonge Street such as Le Coq d’Or and Friar’s Tavern; these fabled bars exist today only as heritage plaques.
+Robertson and his Hawks mates later became The Band, releasing the seminal debut Music From Big Pink in 1968.
+As leader of this now legendary roots-rock ensemble, Robertson wrote many storied songs including “The Weight,” “The Night they Drove Old Dixie Down,” and “Up on Cripple Creek.”

-This month the 76-year-old returns with a few more stories: a new album (Sinematic), his first batch of original songs since 2011, and a new documentary based on his 2016 memoir “Testimony” (Once Were Brothers) — the opening night gala selection at this year’s Toronto International Film Festival (TIFF).
-Robertson also wrote the score for his pal Martin Scorsese’s new film: The Irishman, which arrives next month.
-If that output is not enough, he lets on in the course of our 30-minute conversation that he is also working on a follow up to Testimony.
+In 2019 the 76-year-old returned with a few more stories on Sinematic, his first batch of original songs since 2011, and a new documentary based on his 2016 memoir Testimony (Once Were Brothers) — the opening night gala selection at the 2019 Toronto International Film Festival (TIFF).
+Robertson also wrote the score for his pal Martin Scorsese’s new film The Irishman.
+He lets on over the course of our 30-minute conversation that he is also working on a follow up to Testimony.

 “I’ve never done anything like this before,” says Robertson of this outpouring of creativity.
 “It all just came to the surface at once.
 I’m still looking at it and scratching my head.
 Where did this stuff come from?
 In some cases I know; in other cases it’s mysterious.”